return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_gem_c.rst

 Description
 -----------

-This expects the dev->object_name_lock to be held already and will drop it before returning.
+This expects the \ :c:type:`drm_device.object_name_lock <drm_device>`\  to be held already and will drop it before returning.
 Used to avoid races in establishing new handles when importing an object from either an flink name or a dma-buf.

 Handles must be release again through \ :c:func:`drm_gem_handle_delete`\ .
 This is done when userspace closes \ ``file_priv``\  for all attached handles, or through the